Awhile back I did a short video on the importance of republishing your blog posts. Just one aspect of repurposing.

 Extracting the content is pretty easy.
 But on the other end of the spectrum, how many posts do you have with 10, 15 or 20 tips about something.
 Guess what?
 Depending on the subject and your original post, you can make a longer post out of each one of those specific tips.
 Obviously, it will take you more, but it provides even deeper content for the reader and allows you to interlink both posts within you site.
 The same goes for lists.

 In both cases, the SEO is going to be good.
 If you are like me and a huge part of your traffic is organic search, this is a win-win for you.

 Video, Audio, Text and Images.
 Repurpose with Media.

 At this point this is a no-brainer.
 Audio to video or visa versa.
 Transcripts or posts written from videos.
 The options are endless.

 Let me give you an example.
 As I mentioned before, one of the good reasons to repurpose is that people ingest content in different ways, including reading text, watching a video and listening to a podcast.

-In our post podcast, the BobWP Monetizer I offered the content in a post, a video and an audio.
+In one of our past podcasts, I offered the content in a post, a video and an audio.
 You may ask why all of that on the same post.

 - When someone lands on that post, they have a choice.
 And choice is good.